reactjs/react.dev/src/content/reference/react/useState.md

 #### Counter (number) {/*counter-number*/}

-In this example, the `count` state variable holds a number.
+In this example, the `count` State variable holds a number.
 Clicking the button increments it.

 <Sandpack>